alussana/TrieSUS/README.md

 4       A       D
 ```

-The Smallest Unique Subset (SUS) for each set in this collection can be found running
+The smallest unique subset (SUS) for each set in this collection can be found running:

 ```
 triesus tests/examples/sets2.tsv
 ```

-which will print in `STDOUT`:
+This will print in `STDOUT`:

 ```
 1       C